 With respect to the Malahide Viaduct, a critical piece of “knowledge and information” was the structure’s susceptibility to scour action and its historic maintenance program.
 But the RAIU investigation concluded that the engineers responsible for the structure in 2009 were unaware of the issue.

 Finally, as with all significant failures, opportunities to identify the potential for failure was missed.
 For example, four days prior to the collapse, on the 17 August, a group leader of the Malahide Sea Scouts, who was a regular canoeist on the estuary, noticed that some of the stones around the base of Pier 4 had been washed away².
-He informed Iarnród Éireann, and an assistant engineer investigated.
-The engineer carried out the inspection on the viaduct the following day and identified that some of the masonry pier’s stonework was missing or cracked, assuming this was the issue reported by the Scout’s leader and reported that he found no major structural defects.
+He informed Iarnród Eireann, and an assistant engineer investigated.
+The engineer carried out the inspection on the viaduct the following day and identified that some of the masonry pier’s stonework was missing or cracked.
+He assumed this was the issue reported by the Scout’s leader and consequently, reported that he found no major structural defects.

 However, during the inspection, the engineer took a photograph (Figure 1) which indicates the presence of some serious erosion around Pier 4.
 Not only does this incident highlight a missed opportunity to identify the potential for failure, but it also highlights the poor training the inspectors received in the identification of scour related issues.